Add a no-auth app to Access Gateway

 When testing, note that the address bar changes the Header Local URL to the Public Domain URL (in this example, https://noauth-okta.com).

-Select SPAn acronym for service provider.
+On the row representing the newly added no-auth appAn abbreviation of application.
+Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in., select Goto application > SPAn acronym for service provider.
 Generally, an SP is a company, usually providing organizations with communications, storage, processing, and a host of other services.
 Within Okta, it is any website that accepts SAML responses as a way of signing in users, and has the ability to redirect a user to an IdP (e.g., Okta) to begin the authentication process.
-Initiated from the dropdown menu to launch the application.
+Initiated.

-On the Results page, review and verify that No-auth App sent your matching profile information.
+On the Results page, review and verify that No-auth App sent the expected profile information.

-If the application is configured properly, you will be able to access this Protect Web Resource via the Public Domain address configured in the Access Gateway App.
+If the application is configured properly, you will be able to access this Protected Web Resource via the Public Domain address configured in the Access Gateway App.